transdigiware/blockchain/howto/ibp-console-organizations.md

 1. In the **Organizations** tab locate the existing organization MSP definition that you want to update and click it's tile to open it.
 2. Click **Export** to save the definition to a JSON file on your file system and open file in a text editor.
 3. Edit the `admins` element.
-Paste the new admin certificate to the end of the list of comma separated admin certificates.
+Paste the new admin certificate to the end of the list of comma-separated admin certificates.
 4. Open the MSP definition in the console and click the **Settings** icon.
 5. Click **Add file** and browse to the updated JSON file.
 6. Click **Update MSP definition**.